 International sales and shipping

-I ship to any country not on the US Postal Service Prohibited List.
+I ship to nearly any country not on the US Postal Service Prohibited List.
 Except Russia and any other country where I can't print the Postage and Customs Forms here.

 Whether you pay by PayPal or credit card, please send me a separate email letting me know you have done so.
 Not all of PayPal's "You've got Money" notices get through my ISP's overzealous spam filter.